rust-lang/rfcs/text/3621-derive-smart-pointer.md

    `#[pointee]` derive helper attribute.
 3. The struct must not be `#[repr(packed)]` or `#[repr(C)]`.
-4. Other than one-aligned, zero-sized fields, the struct must have exactly one field and that field’s type must be must implement `DispatchFromDyn<F>` where `F` is the type of `T`’s field type.
+4. Other than one-aligned, zero-sized fields, the struct must have exactly one field.
+5. Assume that `T` is a type that can be unsized to `U`, and let `FT` and `FU` be the type of the struct's field when the pointee is equal to `T` and `U` respectively.
+If the struct's trait bounds are satisfied for both `T` and `U`, then it must be possible to convert `FT` to `FU` using an unsizing coercion.

 (Adapted from the docs for [`DispatchFromDyn`].)

-Point 1 and 2 are verified syntactically by the derive macro, whereas 3 and 4 are verified semantically by the compiler when checking the generated [`DispatchFromDyn`] implementation as it does today.
+Point 1 and 2 are verified syntactically by the derive macro, whereas 3, 4 and 5
+are verified semantically by the compiler when checking the generated [`DispatchFromDyn`] implementation as it does today.